Rolik-Oleksandr/CodeWars_Tasks/README.md

 # Hi there
-## There are my solutions tasks from CodeWars
+## There are my solutions tasks from CodeWars and LeetCode